Prag8855/aab/content/guides/public-transit.md

 - **In the tram**
     There are ticket machines in every tram.
 It's a big yellow box near the middle of the tram.
 The old machines only accept coins.
 The new machines only accept cards.[^1]
 - **In the bus**
     You can buy tickets at the front of the bus, next to the driver.
-You must pay with a credit card, an EC Card, Android Pay or Apple Pay.[^2] You can't pay with cash.[^3]
+You must pay with a credit card, an EC Card, Android Pay or Apple Pay.
+You can't pay with cash.[^3]
 - **At [[S-Bahn]] and [[BVG]] service points**
     There are a few [S-Bahn](https://sbahn.berlin/en/tickets/sale-and-contact/points-of-sale/) and [BVG service points](https://www.bvg.de/en/service-and-support/customer-centers-and-shops).
 You can buy tickets there.